 In addition, he comments that recourse to these procedures is very costly for the athlete and indicates that this system is fraught with conflicts of interest, conducive to abuse, and suspected of violating the basic protection process.

 An athlete should not be driven to the brink of bankruptcy trying to overcome this structural failure.

-They insist on the imbalance of power that exists when a for-profit organization has authority over an athlete with respect to anti-doping regulations, which they believe should be solely the responsibility of the independent, non-profit governing body of our sport.
+They insist on the imbalance of power that exists when a for-profit organization has authority over an athlete regarding anti-doping regulations, which they believe should be the sole responsibility of our sport's independent, non-profit governing body."

 Adamo indicates that they are at the beginning of the investigation and that they will not be able to reach any conclusions until we have fully investigated the matter.

 At first glance they would like to understand how, under the circumstances, Starykowicz received a four-year sanction (more than ten times the duration of similar sanctions) by a private organization without initial oversight from the independent world body, which should have been the one that had imposed the penalty.

 After a year of costly arbitration, it was recognized by the independent body that Starykowicz's sanctions should not have been four years and were reduced to 13 months."